Shye0930/fyp/README.md

 ## Pre-requisites installation guide
 1. The comprehensive guide for installing all necessary pre-requisites is available [here](https://github.com/NAIRBS/ORBSLAM3-Ubuntu-20.04)

+2. KITTI Dataset (Optional)

+- Download the dataset (grayscale images) from http://www.cvlibs.net/datasets/kitti/eval_odometry.php

+- Execute the following command.
+Change KITTIX.yaml by KITTI00-02.yaml, KITTI03.yaml or KITTI04-12.yaml for sequence 0 to 2, 3, and 4 to 12 respectively.
+Change PATH_TO_DATASET_FOLDER to the uncompressed dataset folder.
+Change SEQUENCE_NUMBER to 00, 01, 02,.., 11.

 ## Setting up swap
 This is only relevant if your system has less than 16 GB of ram.
 The guide below is found [here](https://askubuntu.com/questions/178712/how-to-increase-swap-space)